GoogleCloudPlatform/community/tutorials/deploy-dependency-track/index.md

 [resource records](https://support.google.com/domains/answer/3251147), and your hosting service should offer similar guidance.

-For example, if you use the `api` subdomain for the Dependency-Track API Server and `dt` subdomain for the Dependency-Track user interface, the two resource records should be configured as follows for your domain:
+For example, if you use the `api` subdomain for the Dependency-Track API server and `dt` subdomain for the Dependency-Track user interface, the two resource records should be configured as follows for your domain:

 | Name | Type | TTL | Data |